HStewartGitHome/Legacy-Delivery/Legacy-Application.md

 -   Ability to router data to server via a .Net Core 3.1 Router via simple XML.
     This is use for both orders and messages.

+-   Similar a WinForm application is provided as an attempt to integrated legacy .Net windows forms into the idea.

 ### Compile considerations

 To compile VS 2008 Code, you will need Microsoft Visual Studio 2008.
 To run the